mbunda-splunk/SAMPLE-OSS-Repo-with-Splunk-CLA-Apache2.0/README.md

 ### Note: These instructions apply only to projects licensed under Apache 2.0.

-This sample repo prpovides guidelines on how to comply the various license requirements for projects licensed under Apache 2.0.
+This sample repo provides guidelines on how to comply the various license requirements for projects licensed under Apache 2.0.
 These instructions also include information project-specific requirements such as (a) the NOTICE file, (b) Copyright notice in the README file, (c) Code of Conduct file and a (d) Contributing file.